-Balance at Adjustments February 3, Due to ASU 2018 2014-09 Balance at February 4, 2018
+Balance at February 3, 2018 ry 3, Due to ASU to ASU Februar

 Assets

 Inventories \$ 255,185 \$ 339 \$ 255,524

 Liabilities

 Accrued expenses and other 46,327 7,853 54,180

 Deferred income taxes 59,073 (1,923) 57,150

 Equity

 Retained earnings 213,019 (5,591) 207,428

-The Company has determined the adoption of ASU 2014-09 has changed the presentation for the following:
+The Company determined the adoption of ASU 2014-09 changed the presentation for the following:

-· Revenue is deferred for the Ollie's Army loyalty program where members accumulate points that can be redeemed for discounts on future purchases.
-The Company has determined it has an additional performance obligation to Ollie's Army members at the time of the initial transaction.
+Revenue is deferred for the Ollie's Army loyalty program where members accumulate points that can be redeemed for discounts on future purchases.
+The Company determined it has an additional performance obligation to Ollie's Army members at the time of the initial transaction.
 The Company allocates the transaction price to the initial transaction and the discount awards based upon its relative standalone selling price, which considers historical redemption patterns for the award.
 Revenue is recognized as those discount awards are redeemed.
-Discount awards which are issued upon the achievement of specified point levels expire 90 days from the date of issuance.
-At the end of each fiscal period, unredeemed discount awards and accumulated points to earn a future discount award, are reflected as a liability.
+Discount awards which are issued upon the achievement of specified point levels are valid for a maximum of 90 days from the date of issuance.
+At the end of each fiscal period, unredeemed discount awards and accumulated points to earn a future discount award are reflected as a liability.
 Discount awards are combined in one homogeneous pool and are not separately identifiable.
 Therefore, the revenue recognized consisted of discount awards redeemed that were included in the deferred revenue balance at the beginning of the period as well as discount awards issued during the current period.
 The following table is a reconciliation of the liability related to this program (in thousands):

 Balance at February 3, 2018 \$ 8,321

-Revenue deferred 2,575
+Revenue deferred 5,861

-Revenue recognized (2,364)
+Revenue recognized (5,553)

-Balance at May 5, 2018 \$ 8,532
+Balance at August 4, 2018 \$ 8,629